archman-dev/website/.github/instructions/docs/follow-build-article.v1.0.0.md

 ---

-### 5. Style and Tone Guidelines
+## 5. Style and Tone Guidelines

 Follow instruction spec exactly.
 If absent, default to: precise, neutral-explanatory, pragmatic, accessible.
 Avoid marketing language.
 Prefer active voice.
 Use parallel structure in lists.
 Define each acronym on first use.
 Keep paragraph length digestible (2–5 sentences).
 Avoid fluffy filler.

 ---

-### 6. MDX Handling Rules
+## 6. MDX Handling Rules

+1. **🚨 CRITICAL: Hero Component Import** - For non-index files, ensure `import Hero from "@site/src/components/Hero";` is present and used correctly.
-1. Preserve existing valid imports; remove unused ones.
+2. Preserve existing valid imports; remove unused ones.
-2. Do not introduce new custom components unless necessary for clarity; if introduced, ensure minimal, standard semantics.
+3. Do not introduce new custom components unless necessary for clarity; if introduced, ensure minimal, standard semantics.
-3. Keep code fences using correct language identifiers; prefer runnable minimal examples.
+4. Keep code fences using correct language identifiers; prefer runnable minimal examples.
-4. For diagrams not present, include an ASCII or textual description placeholder clearly marked.
+5. For diagrams not present, include an ASCII or textual description placeholder clearly marked.

 ---

-### 7. Frontmatter and Metadata
+## 7. Frontmatter and Metadata

+1. **🚨 CRITICAL: For non-index files, add `hide_title: true`** to prevent Docusaurus from auto-generating H1 from title (Hero component provides the H1).
-1. Preserve original keys and ordering where reasonable; add only value-added keys (e.g., `lastReviewed`, `tags`) if aligned with repo conventions.
+2. Preserve original keys and ordering where reasonable; add only value-added keys (e.g., `lastReviewed`, `tags`) if aligned with repo conventions.
-2. Ensure `title` matches final article title.
+3. Ensure `title` matches final article title.
-3. Do not fabricate authors; retain existing.
+4. Do not fabricate authors; retain existing.
-4. Avoid date changes unless explicitly required.
+5. Avoid date changes unless explicitly required.
-5. Slug hygiene and route integrity:
+6. Slug hygiene and route integrity:
    - Do NOT set `slug` on category index pages (`index.mdx` / `index.md`); rely on the folder path.
    - For leaf docs (non-index), prefer omitting `slug` unless intentionally overriding canonical.
    - Eliminate duplicate trailing segments (e.g., `.../what-is-software-architecture/what-is-software-architecture`).
 If a slug equals its parent folder, remove the slug.

 ---

-### 8. Code and Example Standards
+## 8. Code and Example Standards

 1. Prefer minimal examples that isolate the concept.
 2. Show both correct and incorrect (anti-pattern) snippets where useful.